KaranPandey05/AI-Aimbot/README.md

 # AI-Aimbot

 This Python script implements a basic aimbot using MSS, OpenCV, PyTorch, and YOLOv5.
 The software captures the screen, detects specific entities (zombies and wither skeletons) in Minecraft, and auto-locks and attacks them.
-The aimbot identifies these entities based on pre-trained weights for the YOLOv5 model, ensuring accurate detection.
+The aimbot identifies these entities based on custom trained weights for the YOLOv5 model, ensuring accurate detection.

 ## Key Functionalities